 Scare the Money Right Out of Them

 Inducing fear of being unhealthy or creating hope for an easy cure, is a huge industry.
 I’m not talking about valid medical establishments who freely make their findings available to the public or give advice based on their experience, research, or observations.
 In this category I would personally put the Mayo Clinic and many other fine establishments.
+The ones I’m talking about come in two forms---those that scare people into action because they are afraid of becoming unhealthy and those who create the hope of a quick cure for whatever ails them.
+In either case it turns out to be quite expensive.

 Many years ago, these people would have been traveling from town to town in a horse-drawn wagon, selling some kind of elixir that would cure anything, and if you had nothing it would prevent you from succumbing to anything.
 And while you waited to see if it was working, it gave you a nice little buzz so that you didn’t care anyway.
 And even then, it was quite expensive.